 Core competencies are defined as:

-A group of related behaviours, based on job requirements, which describe how to effectively perform a job and what proficient performance looks like.
+A group of related behaviors, based on job requirements, which describe how to effectively perform a job and what proficient performance looks like.
 They include the name of the competency, a description, and a list of behavioral indicators.

 Source: Evidence Based Training ICAO Manual Doc 9995

 In layman terms, the definition means that the core competencies are the areas a professional pilot should master.
-It is clearly defined how a pilot should behave and perform in order to be successful in his/her career and be able to contribute to continued high level of safety for air travellers and crew across the globe.
+It is clearly defined how a pilot should behave and perform in order to be successful in his/her career and be able to contribute to continued high level of safety for air travelers and crew across the globe.